 In the camp, the prisoners continued to die, but at a slower rate.
 The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
 Each man had approximately an area of 2 feet by 6 feet to lie in.
 The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
 When a POW died, the POWs stripped him of his clothing, and the man was buried naked.
 The dead man’s clothing was washed in boiling water and given to a prisoner in need of clothing.
 The Japanese put a fence up around the building to protect themselves and would not go into the area.

-Robert was sent to the hospital side of the camp on June 10, and assigned to Barracks 6.
-According to records kept by the POW medical staff he remained in the hospital area and died of dysentery on July 9, 1942, at approximately 6:00 A.M and had no possessions.
+Robert was sent to the hospital side of the camp on June 10th, and assigned to Barracks 6.
+According to records kept by the POW medical staff, he remained in the hospital area and died of dysentery on July 9, 1942, at approximately 6:00 A.M., and had no possessions.
 He was 727 POW to die in the camp and was buried in the camp cemetery.

-About June 29, 1945, his mother received a message from the War Department.
+On June 29, 1945, his mother received a telegram from the War Department.
 It is known that after Cabanatuan had been liberated, the Army recovered the medical and death records kept by the POWs.
 It was from one of those documents the military learned of his death.